moony404/csvsearch/README.md

 # csvsearch
-csvsearch is a pyhton programm to searhc for specifics words in a csv file.
+csvsearch is a pyhton programm to search for specifics words in a csv file.